 Hearing Aid Styles: Something for everyone!

 Modern hearing aids come in a variety of styles and models to fit the needs of the patient.
 While hearing aids of the past were mostly large and bulky, hearing aids today have become significantly more cosmetically appealing.
 Patients are now able to choose from more styles than ever before, depending on their hearing loss, personal preferences, and social and dexterity needs.
-Below is a review of various hearing aid styles.
+Below is a review of various types of hearing aids.

 This type of hearing aids are smaller and even less visible.
 CIC is made for mild to moderate hearing loss.